Financial Rewards of being an

 E|E Business Intermediary

-The fee for a territory license is currently $9750.
-The actual fee is based on the size of the exclusive territory granted.
-This is an introductory fee for the initial phase only.
+The fee for a territory license is currently $14,750.
+This is an introductory fee for the second phase only and a fraction of what the Business Broker franchises charge.
 The fee covers all of the training, materials, CRM, the initial drip marketing campaign, your database of companies and ongoing corporate support.

 It does not include your travel and lodging costs for training or your office set up, legal fees, and other similar costs of setting up a new operation, which should be relatively nominal.